 This method allows tracking multiple offers in other networks outside the Scaleo platform using a single global postback URL.

-Some more advantages of the Postback Conversion Tracking:
+Some more advantages of Postback Conversion Tracking:

 - The Advertiser can get the data that cannot be shared client-side for commercially sensitive reasons.
-For example, any profit data in retail which retailers would like to consider confidential and not to show it client-side so that the website visitors could get to know what profit is made on different items sold.
+For example, any profit data in retail that retailers would like to consider confidential and not to show it client-side so that the website visitors could get to know what profit is made on different items sold.

 - The ability to bypass any ad-blocking software.